k32/2bdb/README.md

 assumptions to the minimum.
 Generally speaking, there are two levels of assumptions in SLOT:

- - core definitions that describe the behavior of a concurrent distributed system doing I/O in general
+ - Core definitions that describe side effects of I/O operations in general.
+These are considered fundamental to SLOT

+ - Definitions describing behavior of concurrent and distributed systems

- - I/O handler models that describe behavior of specific 3rd party services, such as network, message queues, disk, etc.
+ - I/O handler models that describe behavior of specific 3rd party services, such as network, message queues, disk, etc. These definitions are domain-specific

 ### Core definitions